rpun101/dumpRepo/improvNotes.md

     - other person join the scene with scale 10 emtions: "OH MY GOOOOOOD"

-#### think about ####
+#### Tips, think about ####
-+ Asking yourself what can you do to push your Character further.
++ Ask yourself what can you do to push your Character further.
-+ Also developing characters you have never had before. using the animal human is a very good way to develop characters.
++ Using animal human characters ia a good way to develop characters.
++ When brains wants to hold back, you should commit more the characters, and really go for it.
+Authenticity is bought by audience.
+Push the comfort zone and don't be afraid to fail.
++